 To become a Social Worker a professional must obtain a Bachelor’s Degree in social work (BW) from an accredited college or university.
 This degree, which includes supervised fieldwork and an internship to complete, will set a professional up for entry-level social work positions (i.e. Caseworkers, Mental Health Assistant, etc.).
 However, some entry-level Social Workers entry the field having obtained undergraduate degrees in related fields, such as psychology or sociology.

 “You can also get a Bachelor’s Degree in social sociology, psychology, human services or in a related field and get hired afterward doing nonprofit work or case management work.
 However, you can’t actually use the title ‘Social Worker’ without a degree specifically in social work,” Cabral explained.
-“I worked as a case manager for 3 years with a sociology degree after college, but would highly recommend learners get a bachelor’s in social work if they know this is what they want to do.”

-She further explained that, when a learner obtains a Bachelor’s Degree specifically in social work, they can then fast-track through a subsequent Master’s Degree program in one year.
-The benefit of earning a Master’s Degree, which otherwise takes 2 years to complete, is that, after an additional 2 years of supervised experience, a professional can then use the title of Clinical Social Worker (CSW).
-This allows them to use clinical assessment and management skills to diagnose and treat patients directly.

-Furthermore, all Social Services Workers should become licensed in the individual state in which they intend to practice in through passing an exam offered by the Association of Social Work Boards.

-To advance in this career, Social Workers can be promoted to managers, supervisors, administers or directors within their respective workplaces or at other facilities.
-To be considered for such a promotion, professionals must demonstrate a thorough understanding of their role and responsibilities, as well as to show a passion for the field.

-II | To become a Social Worker a professional must obtain a Bachelor’s Degree in social work (BW) from an accredited college or university.
-This degree, which includes supervised fieldwork and an internship to complete, will set a professional up for entry-level social work positions (i.e. Caseworkers, Mental Health Assistant, etc.).
-However, some entry-level Social Workers entry the field having obtained undergraduate degrees in related fields, such as psychology or sociology.

-“You can also get a Bachelor’s Degree in social sociology, psychology, human services or in a related field and get hired afterward doing nonprofit work or case management work.
-However, you can’t actually use the title ‘Social Worker’ without a degree specifically in social work,” Cabral explained.
 “I worked as a case manager for three years with a sociology degree after college, but would highly recommend learners get a bachelor’s in social work if they know this is what they want to do.”

 She further explained that, when a learner obtains a Bachelor’s Degree specifically in social work, they can then fast-track through a subsequent Master’s Degree program in one year.
 The benefit of earning a Master’s Degree, which otherwise takes two years to complete, is that, after an additional 2 years of supervised experience, a professional can then use the title of Clinical Social Worker (CSW).
 This allows them to use clinical assessment and management skills to diagnose and treat patients directly.

 Furthermore, all Social Services Workers should become licensed in the individual state in which they intend to practice in through passing an exam offered by the Association of Social Work Boards.

 To advance in this career, Social Workers can be promoted to managers, supervisors, administers or directors within their respective workplaces or at other facilities.
 To be considered for such a promotion, professionals must demonstrate a thorough understanding of their role and responsibilities, as well as to show a passion for the field.